Bicyclist killed in Middle Township crash

-MIDDLE TOWNSHIP — A Cape May Court House man riding a bicycle was struck and killed by an SUV while crossing an intersection last weekend.
+MIDDLE TOWNSHIP — A Cape May Court House man riding a bicycle was struck and killed by an SUV while crossing an intersection last weekend, police said.

-Middle Township police said they were dispatched to the intersection of Magnolia Drive and Romney Place around 2 p.m.
-March 19.
+Officers were dispatched to Magnolia Drive and Romney Place about 2 p.m.
+March 19, police said Friday in a news release.

 James Allen, 56, was pronounced dead at the scene.

-Police say Allen was traveling west on Romney Place and attempted to cross Magnolia Drive when he was struck by a southbound Chevrolet Suburban.
+Police said Allen was traveling west on Romney and attempted to cross Magnolia when he was struck by a southbound Chevrolet Suburban.

+WILDWOOD CREST — A Cape May man was arrested during a traffic stop for driving a stolen vehi…

-Witnesses told officers that Allen didn't stop at the intersection before crossing, police said.
+Witnesses told officers Allen didn't stop at the intersection before crossing, police said.

-The crash was investigated by the Middle Township Crash Team, Middle Township Major Crimes Unit and the Cape May County Prosecutor’s Office.
-Middle Township Rescue and Middle Township Fire Police also assisted on scene.
+Police and the Cape May County Prosecutor’s Office investigated.
+Middle Township Rescue and Fire Police also assisted.

 Contact Eric Conklin: